jncox/dfawspublic/dfawspublic.md

 ![critical](./images/critical.png)

 ### Notes
-- Fresh Ubuntu install will be attacker machine
-- There are other ways to install the tools
+- There are other ways to install the tools and will depend on distro.
-- Will need AWS account with admin rights
-- Setting up the AWS profile may very
+- Setting up the AWS profile may very based on an organizations requirements for instance SSO.

+## Prerequisites
+- Linux VM.
+In this example a new Ubuntu VM was created in VM Fusion.
+The VM is used as the attacker VM.
+- AWS Account with admin rights.
+This will be used by Cloudgoat to setup a vulnerable intance.

 ### Install system prerequisites (may already be installed)